ashutoshmjain/gita/src/mathuraChap11.md

 You are absolutely right.
 The good reason for 1 not being considered prime is the fundamental theorem of arithmetic, which states that every number can be written as a product of primes in exactly one way.
 If 1 were prime, we would lose that uniqueness.
 We could write 2 as 1×2, or 1×1×2, or 1^594827×2.
 Excluding 1 from the primes smooths that out. ![ref](https://blogs.scientificamerican.com/roots-of-unity/why-isnt-1-a-prime-number/) - said the Mentor.
 He thought for a while and continued - The strangest thing about "1" is it looks exactly what we want it to be - for example - 1 book is a book , 1 meter is a meter , 1 home is a home but we can never know what "1" is !
 We can never understand the "1" without association to a worldly thing.
 As for "2", we can at least say it is twice the "1" - He smiled.

-The mentor got his flow - prime numbers are our best shot to describe the "unit".
-The easiest way to comprehend this is to imagine rivers flowing into an ocean.
+The mentor got his flow - the way I like to think about prime numbers is to imagine rivers flowing into an ocean.
 They all become "One" ocean.
-The "Unity" is such an ocean where only prime numbers of rivers could flow in.
+The special thing about this ocean is that only prime number of rivers are allowed to flow in.
+You may also think about it as a flower plant .
+For example think about a flower plant - each flower with seven leafs - one flower on every one of five branch.
+And then five branches on two stems each.

-> 210 = 7 x 5 x 3 x 2
+> 70 leafs = 7 Flowers x 5 branches x  2 stems = 1 flower plant.

-In other words - if we take "1" - split it into two branches - then split each branch into three branches - then split the six branches into five each - and then split thus obtained thirty branches into into seven each - we get the number 210 branches.
+>
+> The key thing is, this is only one unique way to organize 70 leafs.
+This is because the fundamental theorem of Arithmetic dictates that number 70 has a unique set of prime factors = 7 x 5 x 2 .
+For example if we put flowers with 35 leafs each on 2 stems (35 x 2 = 70) the flowers will automatically rearrange themselves into 7 leafs and five branches.
+If we try to put flowers of seven leafs each on ten branches (7 x 10 = 70), the ten branches would automatically reorganize themselves into five branches on two stems each.

 Wait!
 You opened a lot of branches and I am lost in the basic math - said the Fairy - Can you please repeat.

 Oh!
 Absolutely - said the mentor - Let me explain it with a rather simple example.
 Let's take a smaller number - say "8".
 And let us just focus on "8" today - he thought for a while - let me draw it for you to make it easy to comprehend ...

-He said while looking for a pen and paper - the number "8" has prime factors as 2 x 2 x 2 or 2^3.
+He said while looking for a pen and paper - the number "8" has prime factors as 2 x 2 x 2.
 We can display it as the branches of a inverted tree as below.

         |
       /   \
      /\   /\
     /\/\ /\/\

-You see there are eight branches hanging below kinda like eight ports ready to dock a boat.
+You see there are eight branches hanging below kinda like eight ports ready to dock a boat on a single wharf.
 The key thing to note here is every joint has three branches.
 We say that eight ports lead to structures with three branches.

 Very interesting - said the Fairy - I never thought it in this light ..